Top 10 Best Cheap Grow Tents For Cannabis 2017: The Ultimate List

 4. iPower 36″x20″x62″ Hydroponic Water-Resistant Grow Tent with Removable Floor Tray

-Here is a wider yet less deep grow tent that can fit in a narrow room or hallway. iPower is a great brand and they are well known for their quality and durability.
+Here is a wide yet not very deep grow tent that can fit in a narrow room or hallway. iPower is a great brand and they are well known for their quality and durability.
 This light proof tent comes with a removable tray to prevent spills,and a sturdy frame made of all steel that can hold 110lb of weight.
 This tent is very easy to assemble and goes up in minutes.
 It also has a one year warranty.

 Size: 36″x20″x62″